What is asthma?

 Inhalation devices for asthma

 Inhaled medicines go right to the lungs.
-There have fewer side effects than medicines taken by mouth.
+They have fewer side effects than medicines taken by mouth.
 Inhaled medicines may be anti-inflammatory or bronchodilating.
 Or they may be both.
 The devices used are:

 - Metered-dose inhaler (MDI).
 This is the most common type of inhaler.
 It uses a chemical to push the medicine out of the inhaler.
 MDIs are held in front of or put into the mouth.
 Then the medicine is released in puffs.
 Or they may be used with a spacer device.

 - Nebulizer.
 This device sprays a fine mist of medicine.
 This is done through a mask using air under pressure, or an ultrasonic machine.
 A mouthpiece or mask is connected to a machine by plastic tubing to deliver medicine.

 - Dry powder or rotary inhaler.
 These inhalers deliver powered medicine as you breathe.

 Living with asthma

 Staying away from triggers is key in managing asthma.
 Triggers are specific to the individual and may include such things as allergens, irritants, other health problems, exercise, medicines, and strong emotions.
 The following can help you limit your exposure:

 - Dust.
 Dust is the most common year-round allergen.
 The allergy is caused by tiny dust mites.
 Dust mites are found in mattresses, carpets, and fabric-covered (upholstered) furniture such as sofas and chairs.
 They live best in warm, humid conditions.
 It's important to limit your exposure.
 Keep your living area as clean as possible by vacuuming and dusting on a weekly basis.
 Keep the use of carpets to a minimum, and take extra care in the bedroom.
 Put dust mite covers on your mattress, box spring, and pillows.

 - Pollens.
 You may be allergic to pollen.
 If so, during pollen season keep all car and house windows closed.
 Use air conditioning.
-If you are outside, shower, wash your hair, and change clothes when you go inside.
+If you have been outside, shower, wash your hair, and change clothes when you go inside.